yasinovskyy/slai-web-pub/research_day5/README.md

 sqlite> .import menagerie.csv animal
 ```

 One record (first line) may cause `INSERT failed: datatype mismatch` error but the rest should go through.
-Delete the first lin (cav heading) if necessary.
+Delete the first line (csv heading) if necessary.

 Check the database schema: